Frequently Asked Questions

 Country Code and Area Code: Identifying BVI Numbers

 BVI phone numbers are identified by the NANP country code +1 and the area code 284.
 This combination uniquely distinguishes BVI numbers within the global telecommunications network.
-You'll need to incorporate this prefix when handling international calls to and from the BVI.
+Area code 284 was created in a split from the Caribbean numbering plan area (area code 809) on October 1, 1997, with a permissive dialing period ending September 30, 1998.
+The area code 284 was specifically chosen because it spells "BVI" on a telephone keypad.

 Number Format Breakdown: Adhering to NANP Standards

 All BVI numbers adhere to the NPA-NXX-XXXX format, a standard within the NANP.
-Understanding this structure is fundamental for your validation and formatting processes.
+Understand this structure for validation and formatting processes.

-Key takeaway for you: When validating BVI numbers, ensure the NXX portion starts with a digit between 2 and 9, as dictated by NANP standards.
+Key takeaway: When validating BVI numbers, ensure the NXX portion starts with a digit between 2 and 9, as dictated by NANP standards.

 Special Number Categories: Handling Unique Cases

 Certain number categories within the BVI require special handling due to their specific purposes and billing rates.
-You should be aware of these categories to ensure your application processes them correctly.
+Process these categories correctly in your application.

 1-800-234-5678